reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

     > **Note**: If you don't have the value of ID Scope available to you, you can find it on the Overview blade of the DPS service (in the Azure portal).

 1. Locate the **registrationId** variable, and update the assigned value using **sensor-thl-1000 (2)**

-    This variable represents the **Registration ID** value for the individual enrollment that you created in the Device Provisioning Service.

 1. Update the **individualEnrollmentPrimaryKey (3)** and **individualEnrollmentSecondaryKey (4)** variables using the **Primary Key** and **Secondary Key** values that you copied in Exercise 1 Task 2.